We were stumped.

 The combo we did, Cabbage Key and Cayo Costa, is not offered as a single tour, unfortunately.
 You either have to take two separate tours or arrange for a private charter.
 Rates are $375/hour with a two-hour minimum and a 49 person maximum, so the more the merrier and cheaper per person.

 While on a boat you can purchase both alcoholic and nonalcoholic beverages.
 Meals are not included in the price of your ticket.
 The Santiva didn’t have any cup holders or trash receptacles for passengers so be prepared to hold your glass until you reach your destination.

 No matter what cruise you decide to take bring everything you’ll need with you such as sun-screen, hats, towels, beach umbrellas and food, especially if you’re going on a full day tour.
 There’s nowhere to buy anything once you’ve boarded the boat.

 If You’re Not Staying on Captiva

 Captiva Cruises is the go-to company for scheduled cruises and private charters for those staying on the island, but if you’re not staying on Captiva and you don’t want to drive all the way there, there are other companies that depart from Sanibel and Fort Myers.
 Here is a list I found on the Sanibel Island & Captiva Island Chamber of Commerce website.
 I have not tried any of them except for Captiva Cruises but it’s a good place to start.

 I can vouch for a small company called Endless Summer Cruises which is strictly a charter business and leaves from Sanibel.
 It caters mainly to avid fishermen but my family and I went on a great day-long charter cruise that began with fishing in the morning, then Cabbage Key and Cayo Costa, followed by a long ride around Pine Island Sound where dolphins played in our wake.
-(There’s some cute video if you click on the link above.)

 If you enjoyed this post please pin to share!